Monarch butterfly migration: Conservation

 There is debate between researchers and citizen scientists who study the migration regarding the possible local extinction of the Monarch.
-The species is distributed worldwide and is not endangered.
-Still, there is concern that the migration of the eastern North American population may be at risk.
+The species was categorized as endangered by the International Union for the Conservation of Nature (IUCN) in 2022, as it has declined anywhere between 23 and 72 percent in the past 10 years.
+There is concern that the migration of the eastern North American population may be at risk.
 Media reports of the monarch's forthcoming extinction have been criticized by scientists.
 "Monarchs are not in danger of extinction," states Lincoln Brower, a leading monarch conservation researcher.

 Monitoring and conservation organizations can be organized by their efforts directed to each of the four stages in the monarch life cycle.